 While there has been improvement in the quantity of diverse children’s books over the last few years, that alone does not ensure the accuracy or quality of the representation found within.
 We believe it’s important to support BIPOC books and authors, and one way we can do that as non-publishing professionals is to promote them.

 If you know of any traditionally published young adult books that are not already on our release calendar, let us know in the comments of our latest post or at our Goodreads, Tumblr, Twitter, or Instagram accounts.
 (Yes, even if you’re the author, agent, or publisher!)

 Audrey is an editor and writer who is passionate about promoting diversity in the stories she reads and writes.
 She is also opinionated about female characters, saving-the-world to when-will-he-kiss-me page count ratios, villainous motivations, and cooking.

 Crystal has been an elementary school teacher for more than 25 years.
 For about half of those years, she’s been lucky enough to teach in the library.
-The only downside is that while she loves teaching elementary students, her preferred reading choice is young adult.
-During library school, her favorite two courses were Young Adult Lit and Multicultural Lit.
+She loves teaching elementary students, but prefers reading young adult books.
+During library school, her two favorite courses were Young Adult Lit and Multicultural Lit.

 K. Imani Tennyson is teacher/writer and writer/teacher because her two professional selves often overlap.
 An English/Language Arts teacher for over 15 years, K. Imani also holds an MFA in Creative Writing.
 She is a 2014 VONA/Voices Fellow and participated in the ALA’s Day of Diversity conference that gathered authors, bloggers, teachers and librarians to promote diverse voices in Children’s and YA literature.
-You may find her on Twitter or email her directly.
+You may find her on Twitter.